n6il/toolshed/doc/ToolShed.md

 <h2 id="decb">decb</h2>

 The following pages document the commands built into the decb tool.
 Its interface is similar to that of the os9 tool discussed in previous pages.

+Issuing the decb command without any parameters will provide a list of available subcommands.
+Issuing a subcommand without any parameters will display help on using the subcommand.

 Use decb to copy files to and from Disk BASIC formatted disk images to your host file system.
 While many commands will work fine host file systems, some commands are designed to only be run on a Disk BASIC disk image or file within that image.
 The Scope section makes it clear in what context the command should be run.